-A Complete Guide On How Wine is Made
+A Complete Guide to the Wine Production Process

-We’re super excited to share the basics and preliminary steps of making wine.
-Join us as we cover how wines are made from the initial steps of sorting, crushing, and pressing to the final stages of fermentation and aging.
-Let’s chat how wine is made!
+We’re super excited to share the wine production process steps and preliminary stages of the process.
+Join us as we cover how wines are made from the initial steps of sorting, crushing, and pressing to the final stages of the process of winemaking, fermentation, and aging.
+Let’s chat about how wine is made!

 Basic Winemaking Terms to Know